wmo-im/wis2box-training/documentation/docs/practical-sessions/accessing-your-student-vm.md

     You can always find the latest 'wis2box-setup' archive at [https://github.com/wmo-im/wis2box/releases](https://github.com/wmo-im/wis2box/releases).

-    You can get the exercise materials for this training as follows:
+    The exercise material as used in this training can be downloaded as follows:

     ```bash
     wget https://training.wis2box.wis.wmo.int/exercise-materials.zip